Immobile Helps Lazio Win At Rain-drenched Crotone - UrduPoint

 Immobile Helps Lazio Win At Rain-drenched Crotone

-It was the fourth Serie A goal in six games this term for the top scorer in Europe last season, who had missed Lazio's last two league games.
+It was the fourth Serie A goal in six games this term for the top scorer in Europe last season, who had missed Lazio's previous two league games.

 The Italy international was also involved in the second goal, sending Joaquin Correa through just before the hour mark as the rain briefly subsided in Calabria.